Schubin97/Schubin97/README.md

 ### Hi there 👋# 💫 About Me:
-Hi, I'm Eugen a passionate data and machine learning engineer at @strivion.
+Hi, I'm Eugen a passionate data, devops and machine learning engineer at @WatchFindr.

 Experience in:
 - Data Base Management / Initialization